• Fri. Apr 18th, 2025

 THE BRITISH EMPIRE

-Polis Chrysochous came under British colonial rule and like the rest of Cyprus became a part of the broader British Empire in the latter part of the 19th century.
+The latter part of the 19th century brought British rule to Cyprus.
 Polis under British administration experienced a period of modernisation and economic growth.
-The British built new roads, and introduced new schools and hospitals to the area.
-They also introduced new agricultural techniques to the region, leading to increased crop yields and economic prosperity soon followed.
-The British also made efforts to preserve the town’s historic buildings and landmarks, recognising the importance of Polis Chrysochous’ cultural heritage.
+The British built new roads and introduced new schools and hospitals to the area.
+Economic prosperity improved with the introduction of new agricultural techniques that led to increased crop yields.
+Recognising the importance of Polis Chrysochous’ cultural heritage, the British made continued efforts to preserve the town’s historic buildings and landmarks.

 A Depiction Of The British Governor Of Cy[rus Raising The Union Jack In Nicosia